moonycoin/moony/docs/complete-documentation.md

 In an ecosystem often defined by uneven allocations, unlock schedules, and backroom deals, Moony takes the opposite path: full neutrality at launch, enforced by immutable code.
 Its issuance is not managed, it is available.
 Not distributed, but discoverable.
 Everyone enters on the same terms, and the protocol enforces the rules for all.

-### Reserve Contract

-Moony’s economic architecture is governed entirely by code.
-Its protocol operates without intermediaries, central administrators, or external governance.
-Distribution, pricing, and liquidity are enforced by an immutable onchain contract that executes transparently and without discretion.

-At the core of this system is the Reserve Contract, a smart contract deployed on the Solana blockchain that deterministically issues Moony in response to user deposits.
-Every unit of Moony that enters circulation is acquired directly through the Reserve, using capital supplied by users.
-This structure eliminates discretionary allocation and ensures fair access.
-There are no insiders, no fundraising rounds, no privileged entries.
-The protocol treats all participants equally, and all interactions occur transparently onchain.

 #### How It Works